A Dream of Eagles

 A Dream of Eagles is a historical novel series written by the Canadian author Jack Whyte.
 It was published in the United States as the Camulod Chronicles.

-The novels are a rendition of the Arthurian legend that attempt to propose a possible explanation for the foundation of Camulod (an alternate spelling of Camelot), Arthur's heritage and the political situation surrounding his existence.
-The setting series begins during the Roman departure from Britain and continues for 150 years, ending during the settlement of Britain by the Germanic Angles, Saxons and Jutes.
+The novels are a rendition of the Arthurian legend that attempts to propose a possible explanation for the foundation of Camulod (an alternate spelling of Camelot), Arthur's heritage, and the political situation surrounding his existence.
+The setting of the series begins during the Roman departure from Britain and continues for 150 years, ending during the settlement of Britain by the Germanic Angles, Saxons, and Jutes.

+Whyte later wrote a prequel, titled The Burning Stone, which was published in 2019.